Troubleshoot Issues with ksqlDB for Confluent Platform

 The Confluent Replicator renames topics during replication.
 If there are associated Avro schemas, they are not automatically matched with the renamed topics after replication completes.

-Using the PRINT statement for a replicated topic shows that the Avro schema ID exists in the Schema Registry. ksqlDB can deserialize the Avro message, however the CREATE STREAM statement fails with a deserialization error.
+Using the PRINT statement for a replicated topic shows that the Avro schema ID exists in the Schema Registry. ksqlDB can deserialize the Avro message, but the CREATE STREAM statement fails with a deserialization error.
 For example:

 CREATE STREAM pageviews_original (viewtime bigint, userid varchar, pageid varchar) WITH (kafka_topic='pageviews.replica', value_format='AVRO');